IRISMeister/ls-issue/README.md

 It happens on Windows10 + WSL2 + VSCode WSL extention ( https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl ).

+If I do the same on Windows10, without WSL2, it works fine.

 # Symptom
 [A class without Japanese letter](src/User/ASCII.cls) works as expected.
 For example, it shows you related document tip when you hover over %Status.
 If you open a [class](src/User/JP.cls) which contains Japanese letter, LS crashes.
 The same seems to apply to, say, [Germany](src/User/DE.cls).